3nd3r1/junction2025/frontend/components/assessment/README.md

 # Assessment Components - Phase 4

-This directory contains all Phase 4 assessment components for the Security Assessor platform.
+This directory contains all Phase 4 assessment components for the Tarkist.us platform.
 These components provide comprehensive visualization of security assessments across 15 dimensions.

 ## 📦 Components